tee-lab/mothe/README.md

 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/17_starts_storing_data.png">
 <br>

-Data starts to get stored in the class folder
+Data starts to get stored in the class folder.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/18_select_all_individuals.png">
 <br>

-Select all animals in every frame.
 Repeat this process for the 'no' class too.
 Select all background examples in this case.
 At this point you will have two class folder with many examples to train the neural network.
-The 'esc' key maybe used to end the process at any stage.

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/19_train_model.png">
 <br>

-Start training the neural network using the generated data by executing the following command.

-**_mothe.train_model()_**
+**For testing:**
+If you wish to test (learn how to run) this module, download our video clips from [here](https://figshare.com/s/82661a4fd39008fae445).
+You can then generate samples by choosing any of these videos.
+If you directly want to proceed to next steps, download our training data from the same drive.

+**Step 3: Training the CNN**

+ To train the neural network, run the following command in the python shell-

+`$ mothe.train_model()`

 <br>
 <img height="350" src="https://github.com/tee-lab/mothe/blob/master/mothe_screenshots/20_post_training_graphs.png">